Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Experiments

-\paragraph{Low-resource setting} In Table~\ref{tab:sota2}, we report the performance of our approach on low-resource domain adaptation.
-Regardless of the SPIS setting, we can see as the in-order strategy achieves the best scores, not only among shift-reduce parsers, but also in comparison to state-of-the-art sequence-to-sequence models.
-Concretely, the in-order algorithm surpasses the BART-based sequence-to-sequence model by 3.5 and 2.4 EM accuracy points in the 25 SPIS setting of the \textit{reminder} and \textit{weather} domains, respectively.
-With respect to the 500 SPIS setting, our best shift-reduce parser achieves accuracy gains of 7.9 and 0.5 EM points on the \textit{reminder} and \textit{weather} domains over the strongest sequence-to-sequence baseline.
-Please note that, while being the \textit{reminder} domain more challenging due to the presence of compositional queries, our approach obtains higher performance improvements on it than on the \textit{weather} domain (which exclusively contains flat queries).
+\paragraph{Low-resource setting} Table~\ref{tab:sota2} presents the performance of our approach on low-resource domain adaptation.
+Across all SPIS settings, the in-order strategy consistently achieves the highest scores, not only among shift-reduce parsers but also compared to top-performing sequence-to-sequence models.
+Specifically, the in-order algorithm outperforms the BART-based sequence-to-sequence model by 3.5 and 2.4 EM accuracy points in the 25 SPIS setting of the \textit{reminder} and \textit{weather} domains, respectively.
+In the 500 SPIS setting, our best shift-reduce parser achieves accuracy gains of 7.9 and 0.5 EM points on the \textit{reminder} and \textit{weather} domains over the strongest sequence-to-sequence baseline.
+Notably, while the \textit{reminder} domain poses greater challenges due to the presence of compositional queries, our approach exhibits higher performance improvements in this domain compared to the \textit{weather} domain, which exclusively contains flat queries.
+Additionally, we include the state-of-the-art scores achieved by the system developed by \citet{do-etal-2023-structsp} by incorporating semantic structured information into the language model fine-tuning.

-Overall, our top-down and in-order shift-reduce parsers deliver competitive accuracies on the main Facebook TOP benchmark, outperforming the state of the art in high-resource and low-resource settings in practically all cases.
-Additionally, while shift-reduce parsers guarantee that the output is a well-formed tree in any high-resource or low-resource setting, sequence-to-sequence models can produce invalid trees due to the lack of grammar constraints during the parsing process.
-For instance, \citep{rogali2020} reported that the 2\% of generated trees for the \texttt{TOP} test split were not well-formed.
-Although \citep{chen-etal-2020-low} did not document that information, we should expect a substantial increase in invalid trees in the low-resource setting.
-Finally, it is worth mentioning that techniques such as ensembling, re-ranking or pre-trained language model fine-tuning are orthogonal to our approach and, while consuming more resources, they can be directly implemented to further improve performance.
+\paragraph{Discussion} Overall, our top-down and in-order shift-reduce parsers deliver competitive accuracies on the main Facebook TOP benchmark, surpassing the state of the art in both high-resource and low-resource settings in most cases.
+Furthermore, shift-reduce parsers ensure that the resulting structure is a well-formed tree in any setting, whereas sequence-to-sequence models may produce invalid trees due to the absence of grammar constraints during parsing.
+For instance, \citet{rogali2020} reported that 2\% of generated trees for the \texttt{TOP} test split were not well-formed.
+Although \citet{chen-etal-2020-low} did not document this information, we anticipate a significant increase in invalid trees in the low-resource setting.
+Finally, it is worth mentioning that techniques such as ensembling, re-ranking, or fine-tuning pre-trained language models are orthogonal to our approach and, while they may consume more resources, they can be directly implemented to further enhance performance.